xenitane/Group-6-Capstone-Project-Backend/README.md

 # Group-6-Capstone-Project-Backend

-> Hi zuku bhaiya if you are reading this.
+> Hi zukku bhaiya if you are reading this.

-## Social Media Application : Tribe
+## Social Media Application : Wall Street

 An application that allows a user to create new account and view and send posts.
 The application has the following functionalities: